|Course Length:||2 Years Full-Time|

-Financial support arrangements for eligible UK students joining this programme in academic year 2022/23 are still to be announced.
+Further details of financial support arrangements for eligible UK students joining this programme in academic year 2022/23 are still to be announced by the Government.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.